 Art history develops the student’s ability to place a work of art in its historical, cultural, social, and political contexts by giving equal weight to the development of both analytical and visual skills.
 While an undergraduate concentration in art history may lead directly to graduate studies and to a career in teaching and scholarly research, there are also numerous opportunities in museums, galleries, auction houses, and publishing companies.
 There is no entry portfolio requirement for Art History.
 Associate Professor Michelle Moseley is the current Program Chair in Art History.

 The Graphic Design program, formerly called Visual Communication Design, is notable for its practical and applied approach to design pedagogy.
 Majors in Graphic Design develop the conceptual abilities, problem solving skills and technical know-how required by a fast paced, competitive field.
 Graphic Design demands individual creativity, teamwork skills, and adaptability to changing markets and technologies.
 The program prepares students for the job market with practical experience and a full, professionally reviewed portfolio.
 Graduates of the program may find themselves working in print design, product and packaging design, web and interaction design, advertising, and other related fields.
 Graphic Design offers a Bachelor of Fine Arts degree (BFA).
-Graphic Design is a restricted option requiring a special application, portfolio review and completion of specific art prerequisites.
-Assistant Professor Meaghan Dee is the Program Chair for the Program. email@example.com
+Associate Professor Meaghan Dee is the Chair of the Program.

 As a terminal degree, the Master in Fine Arts in Creative Technology requires a total of 60-credit hours.
 Students work closely with graduate faculty members to draft a specific program of study that fits their specific interests.
-Contact Thomas Tucker for more information.
-Click here for the MFA Creative Technology Website.
+Prospective applicants to the MFA program should contact the Graduate Program Director, Professor Rachel Lin Weaver for more information.